dlach99/data_mining_algorithms/README.md

-# data mining algorithms for data preprocessing - data reduction
+# data mining algorithms for data preprocessing - data reduction in C

 This is a data mining project divided in three parts.
 Below is a description of the individual components: